LaDI-VTON: Latent Diffusion Textual-Inversion Enhanced Virtual Try-On: Related Work

 \section{Related Work}

-\tinytit{Image-Based Virtual Try-On} Image-based virtual try-on~\citep{han2018viton, wang2018toward, issenhuth2020not, yang2020towards, choi2021viton, lee2022high, fenocchi2022dual, morelli2022dresscode, bai2022single} aims to transfer a desired garment onto the corresponding region of a target subject while preserving both human pose and identity.
-One of the pioneering works in this field is VITON~\citep{han2018viton}, a framework composed of an encoder-decoder generator that produces a coarse result further improved by a refinement network that exploits the warped clothing item obtained through a thin-plate spline transformation~\citep{duchon1977splines}.
+\tinytit{Image-Based Virtual Try-On} Image-based virtual try-on~\citep{han2018viton, wang2018toward, issenhuth2020not, choi2021viton, fenocchi2022dual, morelli2022dresscode, bai2022single} aims to transfer a desired garment onto the corresponding region of a target subject while preserving human pose and identity.
+One of the pioneering works in this field is VITON~\citep{han2018viton}, a framework composed of an encoder-decoder generator that produces a coarse result further improved by a refinement network that exploits the warped clothing item obtained through a TPS transformation~\citep{duchon1977splines}.
 Some follow-up works have been oriented towards the enhancement of the warping module.
-In particular, Wang~\etal~\citep{wang2018toward} proposed a learnable TPS module to mitigate the problem of clothing details preservation, which has subsequently been improved either by combining TPS with affine transformations~\citep{fincato2021viton,li2021toward,fincato2022transform} or taking into account additional conditioning signals like generated semantic layouts~\citep{yang2020towards} and body information~\citep{fele2022c}.
+Wang~\etal~\citep{wang2018toward} proposed a learnable TPS module to mitigate the problem of clothing details preservation, which has subsequently been improved either by combining TPS with affine transformations~\citep{fincato2021viton,li2021toward} or taking into account generated semantic layouts~\citep{yang2020towards} and body information~\citep{fele2022c}.

-Another research line focuses on the final generation phase refinement~\citep{issenhuth2020not,ge2021parser,morelli2022dresscode}.
-Issenhuth~\etal~\citep{issenhuth2020not} presented a teacher-student architecture with a distillation process without relying on a predicted segmentation map.
+Another research line focuses on the generation phase and refinement of the result~\citep{issenhuth2020not,ge2021parser,morelli2022dresscode}.
+Issenhuth~\etal~\citep{issenhuth2020not}, for example, presented a distillation-based teacher-student architecture that does not leverage a predicted semantic layout during the generation.
 This idea has further been explored in~\citep{ge2021parser} with the introduction of an additional tutor knowledge module to improve the generation quality.
 Differently, Morelli~\etal~\citep{morelli2022dresscode} focused on the semantics of the generated results and proposed a semantic-aware discriminator working at the pixel level instead of the image or patch level.
-Lee~\etal~\citep{lee2022high} solved the misalignment problem by designing a unified pipeline that combines the warping and the segmentation pipelines to achieve better quality in high-resolution settings.
-A common aspect linking all the current methods proposed in the literature is that the generation phase relies on GANs~\citep{goodfellow2014generative}.
-Driven by the enormous success of diffusion models~\citep{ho2020denoising} in different fields, including person image synthesis and image editing, we are the first, to the best of our knowledge, to propose an image-based virtual try-on architecture entirely relying on the aforesaid generative models.
+Lee~\etal~\citep{lee2022high} solved the misalignment problem by designing a unified pipeline that combines the warping and segmentation stages to achieve better high-resolution results.